Reading time: 5 min.

 Is Finasteride the most effective hair loss treatment?

 Finasteride is the most prescribed hair loss treatment [2].
-But is it the most effective?
+But is it the most effective and is Finasteride worth it considering the benefits and risks?

 Does Finasteride work better than a hair transplant?

-Hair transplants are usually used if Finasteride doesn’t restore your hair to the level you’d like.
+Hair transplants are usually used if Finasteride isn’t working for you, or if it doesn’t restore your hair to the level you’d like.
 Surgical intervention should be a last resort, especially if you only have minimal hair loss.

 Hair transplants are often more successful than Finasteride.
 Good surgeons typically achieve graft survival rates of up to 90% [11].
-At the Wimpole Clinic, our FU extraction and strip surgery hair transplant success rates are higher than 97%.
+At the Wimpole Clinic, our FUE and strip surgery hair transplant success rates are higher than 97%.

-Finasteride is often prescribed after a hair transplant to maintain your existing hair, and make sure it doesn’t fall out around your transplanted hair.
+Finasteride is often needed after a hair transplant to maintain your existing hair and make sure it doesn’t fall out around your transplanted hair.
 If you stop taking it, your hair loss will continue, possibly leading to you needing a second hair transplant.

 Should I get a hair transplant?